atitpokharel/Modulaiton_Classification_Digital_Signal_Process/README.md

 ---

 ## **Acknowledgments**
-Special thanks to the Department of Electrical and Computer Engineering at UAH for resources and support.
+Special thanks to the Department of Electrical and Computer Engineering at UAH and Dr. Dinh Nguyen for resources and support.